miguelrincon/miguelrincon.github.io/index.md

 ### Best Practices Advocate

 I drive best practices implementation, with [Agile](/2019-05-10-non-agile-agile/) and SCRUM, manual (and automated) code reviews, pushing TDD, integration and end-to-end tests.
-I have a DevOps mindset and always have [Continous Delivery](/pages/ci-cd-checklist/) as an objective.
+I have a DevOps mindset and always have [Continuous Delivery](/pages/ci-cd-checklist/) as an objective.

 I lead Agile project teams, implement and improve CI/CD pipelines in software projects in which I take part.
 I also coach and help team members be more effective.